 How Long Do EB-5 Regional Center Petitions Take to Process?

 Petitions filed with USCIS take three steps.
-The majority of I-526 petitions (Step 1) are approved within 3 to 9 months of filing.
-You can then file an application for green card (Step 2) and this usually takes 6-9 months.
+The majority of I-526 petitions (Step 1) are approved in 13-15 months after filing.
+You can then file an application for green card – I-485 and/or Consular Processing (Step 2) and this usually takes 1 year.
 After 2 years, you can file another petition to have the conditions on your green card removed.
-(Step 3).
+(I-751 Step 3).
+Timings changes and is an estimate based on current processing times.

 If you are considering an E-B5 Visa, contact Scott Legal, P.C..
 For more information on this and other immigration Visas click here.
 You can also call us at 212-223-2964 or email us at firstname.lastname@example.org.